jaimejim/lecture/src/ietf.md

 ## Contributing to IETF

-Best is to start by reading [the Tao](https://www.ietf.org/about/participate/tao/) Initially, the IETF met quarterly, but from 1991, it has been meeting three times a year.
-The initial meetings were very small, with fewer than 35 people in attendance at each of the first five meetings.
-The maximum attendance during the first 13 meetings was only 120 attendees.
-This occurred at the 12th meeting held during January 1989.
-These meetings have grown in both participation and scope a great deal since the early 1990s; it had a maximum attendance of 2,810 at the December 2000 IETF held in San Diego, California.
-Attendance declined with industry restructuring during the early 2000s, and is currently around 1,200.
+If you are interested to take part, the best thing you can do is to start by reading [the Tao](https://www.ietf.org/about/participate/tao/) of the IETF.

+You ust then select a Working Group that fits your research/development interests and try to see which is the state of the art there.
+Most groups have a [charter document](https://datatracker.ietf.org/wg/core/charter/) that explains the why the group exists and what the purpose for the group is.
+In that same page you will have links to the many commuybni
 ### Communication tools

 **mailing lists**